-The net proceeds from each issue of Notes will be applied by the Bank for its general corporate purposes, which include making a profit.
-If, in respect of an issue there is a particular identified use of proceeds, this will be stated in the applicable Final Terms.
+The net proceeds from each issue of Covered Bonds will be applied by the Issuer for general funding purposes, which include making a profit and/or hedging certain risks.
+If, in respect of any particular issue there is a particular identified use of proceeds, this will be stated in the applicable Final Terms.